xpipe-io/xpipe/README.md

 ![scripts](https://github.com/xpipe-io/xpipe/assets/72509152/56533f22-b689-4201-b58a-eebe0a6d517a)

-## Secure Vault
+## Secure vault

-- Securely stores all information exclusively on your system, optionally with a custom master passphrase to further encrypt secrets
+- All data is stored exclusively on your local system in a cryptographically secure vault.
+You can also choose to increase security by using a custom master passphrase for further encryption
+- XPipe is able to retrieve secrets automatically from your password manager via it's command-line interface.
+- There are no servers involved, all your information stays on your systems.
+The XPipe application does not send any personal or sensitive information to outside services.
-- Supports syncing your vault data via your own remote git repository
+- Vault changes can be pushed and pulled from your own remote git repository by multiple team members across many systems
-- Can integrate with your password manager to fetch secrets and not store them itself

 # Downloads